WHAT are you?

 Are you editors or curators?

-We are editors, and we have over 40 years of combined experience in the field.
+We are editors, and the two of us have over 40 years of combined experience in the field.

 What are you looking for?
 What aren’t you looking for?

 We don’t want to limit our readers; therefore, we don’t want to limit you.
 We know quality work when we experience it.
 We don’t mean to be coy, but you need to know that we’re not interested in making your art conform to some preconceived aesthetic.
 We’re neither presumptuous enough nor pretentious enough to proclaim what "won’t fit" before we even try it on.
-When it comes to what we publish (poetry, flash fiction, and creative nonfiction), we encourage you to read our previous issues, and simply send us your best work; we’ll take it from there.
+When it comes to what we publish, we encourage you to read our previous issues, and simply send us your best work; we’ll take it from there.

 How do you handle submissions?